timbray/quamina/README.md

 ### `AddPattern()` Performance

-In **most** cases, tens of thousands of Patterns per second can be added to a Quamina instance; the in-memory data structure will become larger, but not unreasonably so.
-The amount of of available memory is the only significant limit to the number of patterns an instance can carry.
+Tens of thousands of Patterns per second can be added to a Quamina instance; the in-memory data structure will become larger, but not unreasonably so.
+The amount of available memory is the only significant limit to the number of patterns an instance can carry.

-The exception is `shellstyle` Patterns.
-Adding many of these can rapidly lead to degradation in elapsed time and memory consumption, at a rate which is uneven but at worst O(2<sup>N</sup>) in the number of patterns.
-A fuzz test which adds random 5-letter words with a `*` at a random location slows to a crawl after 30 or so `AddPattern()` calls, with the Quamina instance having many millions of states.
-Note that such instances, once built, can still match Events at high speeds.

-This is after some optimization.
-It is possible there is a bug such that automaton-building is unduly wasteful but it may remain the case that adding this flavor of Pattern is simply not something that can be done at large scale.

 ### `MatchesForEvent()` Performance

 I used to say that the performance of `MatchesForEvent` was O(1) in the number of
 Patterns.
-That’s probably a reasonable way to think about it, because it’s *almost* right.
+That’s probably a reasonable way to think about it, because it’s *almost* right, except in the case where a very large number of `shellstyle` patterns have been added; this is discussed in the next section.

 To be correct, the performance is a little worse than O(N) where N is the average number of unique fields in an